Zy-Eir/Notes/README.md

 ## About
 This project was more about creating a more polished product than doing something unique.
-I tried making a "notes app" from scratch to see how hard it would be to build one with no libraries, and quickly learned why most companies use third party software instead of their own.
+I tried making a "notes app" from scratch to see how hard it would be to build one with no libraries, and quickly learned why most companies use third party software instead of their own( selection-handling, clipboard formatting and implementation for pasted text and images/videos, being able to resize, redraw, and re-render a canvas element without it stretching the drawings themselves, etc.)

 ## Personal Standing on Project
  Local storage currently to persist data (option to download files are available)